-The tab on the left hand column of the UJconsortium.com website for "UJ KIT / Cable qualified Combinations" provides a detailed list of the cables qualified and the interconnections between qualified cables.
-A similar tab is available for UQJ cable qualifications.
+The tab on the www.ujconsortium.com website for ‘UJ and UQJ Qualified Combinations’ provides a detailed list of the cables qualified and the interconnections between qualified cables.

-Both of these databases can be searched as single cable or double cable.
-The cable are selected from pull down menus and the result of the search identifies for the single cable search the details of the end specific kit (ESK) numbers, UJCM, tool kit and a list of the cables it is interconnected to.
+Both the UJ and UQJ databases can be searched as single cable or double cable.
+The cables are selected from pull down menus and the result of the search identifies for the single cable search the details of the end specific kit (ESK) numbers, UJCM, tool kit and a list of the cables with which its interconnection is UJ/UQJ qualified.
 The double cable search provides the same information of associated KITs and UJCMS but also a comment on the status of the interconnection between the two and in particular highlights where the cables are NOT currently qualified.
 There is as a "KIT Search" function where the KIT number (i.e. 09002) can be entered and the title of the kit given (i.e UJ/UC Common component kit).
-There is also a "Fibre Search" database where combinations of fibres can be found.
+There is also a "Fiber Search" database where combinations of fibers can be found to look for qualification with UJC jointing/ fiber splicing technology.
 It is to be noted that while every effort is made to keep the information current, it is provided as guidance only.
 If you have any questions or require confirmation then please contact either the consortium coordinator or your supplying UJC member.